Where Burnout Recovery Meets the Garden

 If you recognize yourself in these words – this space was made for you.
 Not to fix you.

 Not to optimise you.
-Just to hold you while you find your way back.
+Just to hold you, while you find your way back.
+The garden is waiting for you.

 THE FRAMEWORK